 Untreated progressive tissue hypoxia related to respiratory distress/failure or shock is the cause of the majority of cardiac arrests that occur in children.
 This type of cardiac arrest is referred to as hypoxic-asphyxial arrest.

 Rapid pre-arrest treatment of respiratory distress/failure and shock using the pediatric systematic approach algorithm is the key to improving survival to hospital discharge.

 When treated early, respiratory distress/failure and shock can generally be reversed.
 This early recognition and treatment is the focus of care for the seriously ill or injured infant and child.

 Both respiratory distress/failure and shock are covered in other sections of the website.
-This section will focus specifically on the recognition and treatment of cardiac arrest when a child has no pulse and no breathing and the pediatric cardiac arrest algorithm is implemented.
+This section will focus specifically on the recognition and treatment of cardiac arrest when a child has no pulse and no breathing, and the pediatric cardiac arrest algorithm is implemented.

 Sudden Cardiac Arrest:

 The occurrence of sudden cardiac arrest is significantly lower in children than in adults, and there is typically an underlying heart disease that is involved.
-The most common predisposing conditions include hypertrophic cardiomyopathy, myocarditis, drug intoxication, coronary artery anomalies.
+The most common predisposing conditions include hypertrophic cardiomyopathy, myocarditis, drug intoxication, and coronary artery anomalies.
 Also, arrhythmogenic right ventricular dysplasia and long QT syndrome are the most common primary arrhythmic causes of sudden cardiac arrest.

 I am looking forward to the same videos for pediatrics as that used in the adult .

 Please take the time to develop them.
 Mary McMahon, RN